marwai/mvc_flask/Interview.md

 11.	__Self-organizing teams encourage great architectures, requirements, and designs__ – Skilled and motivated team members who have decision-making power, take ownership, communicate regularly with other team members, and share ideas that deliver quality products.

 12.	__Regular reflections on how to become more effective__ – Self-improvement, process improvement, advancing skills, and techniques help team members work more efficiently.

+## Devops
+- used to monolith architecture, database, python controller and front end in one file.
+As oppose to to independently working with framework individually
+- Devops contribute to
+- Devops is a culture in any business environment.
+To work in an agile environment, devops is required. to help speed up delivery of software, help speed on both ends, work as bridge between development and operations, translate the technical information and communicate with clients using pipeline and cloud .